 Students applying to programs that are not Gordon-IN programs should move forward with their programs’ applications by following that program’s instructions and deadlines.

-Students applying to Gordon-IN programs like Aix, Boston, Orvieto or Romania must complete the application with the following materials:
+Students applying to Gordon-IN programs like Aix, Boston, Orvieto and the Balkans Semester must complete the application with the following materials:

 Deadlines for the receipt of these materials is:

 October 15 for Spring Programs